mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') should never themselves use [IFurnishingModelEdit](#T-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit 'ParquetClassLibrary.EditorSupport.IFurnishingModelEdit').
+By design, subtypes of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') should never themselves use [IFurnishingModelEdit](#T-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit 'ParquetClassLibrary.EditorSupport.IFurnishingModelEdit').
 IFurnishingModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-Entry'></a>